-In the ActEV19 leaderboard evaluation, we address activity detection (AD) task for detecting and localizing activities.
-That is, given a target activity, a system automatically detects and temporally localizes all instances of the activity.
-For a system-identified activity instance to be evaluated as correct, the type of activity must be correct, and the temporal overlap must fall within a minimal requirement.
-The type of the ActEV19 challenge is called an open leaderboard evaluation; the challenge participants should run their software on their systems and configurations and submit the defined system output to the NIST Scoring Server.
-The leaderboard evaluation are expected to report activities that visibly occur in a single-camera video by identifying the video file, the frame span (the start and end frames) of the activity instance, and the presence confidence value indicating the system's "confidence score" how likely the activity is present.
+In the ActEV19 leaderboard evaluation, we addressed activity detection (AD) task for detecting and localizing activities; a system required to automatically detects and temporally localizes all instances of the activity.
+For a system-identified activity instance to be evaluated as correct, the type of activity should be correct, and the temporal overlap should fall within a minimal requirement.
+The type of the ActEV19 challenge was called an open leaderboard evaluation; the challenge participants should run their software on their systems and configurations and submit the defined system output to the NIST Scoring Server.
+The leaderboard evaluation should submit a system to report activities that visibly occur in a single-camera video by identifying the video file, the frame span (the start and end frames) of the activity instance, and the presence confidence value indicating the system's "confidence score" how likely the activity is present.

-For this evaluation, we used 18 activities from the VIRAT dataset [Oh et al., 2011] and the activities were annotated by Kitware, Inc. The VIRAT dataset consists of 29 video hours and more than 23 activity types.
+For this evaluation, we used 18 activities from the VIRAT dataset [Oh et al., 2011] and the activities were annotated by Kitware, Inc. The VIRAT dataset consisted of 29 video hours and more than 23 activity types.
 A total of 10 video hours were annotated for the test set across 18 activities.
 The detailed definition of each activity and evaluation requirments are described in the evaluation plan [Godil et al., 2019].

 Table 4 lists the number of instances for each activity for the train and validation sets.
-Due to ongoing evaluations, the test sets are not included in the table.
-The numbers of instances are not balanced across activities, which may affect the system performance results.
+Due to ongoing evaluations, the test sets are not included in the ta-